HusenjanDev/Quartz/content/index.md

 Hey, I'm Husenjan!

-I'm an IT Engineer who is experienced with Windows & Linux Servers, Cloud Technologies, Mcirosoft Intune, Cortex XDR, Microsoft Defender XDR, and Microsoft 365 Administration.
+I'm an IT Engineer who is experienced with Windows & Linux Servers, Cloud Technologies, Mcirosoft Intune, Cortex XDR, Microsoft Defender XDR, Microsoft 365 Administration, and Programming.
 I decided to start this blog to share projects, trobuleshooting issues, and tutorials with the goal to help others facing similar challenges.

 I strongly believe that continuous learning is extremely important as an IT Engineer that is why I'm pursuing on obtaining certifications for technologies I work with at my workplace.
 Here's a quick overview of all certifications that I currently got and ones I'm working on.